ldionne/mpl11/README.md

 - Rename class_of to typeclass or similar, and document the whole thing (concepts, minimal requirements, dispatching, etc...).

-- Should we provide *_t aliases for boolean metafunctions?

 - Investigate major slowdown in args_take after using join<> instead of vector_concat<>.
 Gotta keep things clean while being as fast as